IT sales professionals use technical and product knowledge to advise and guide customers in purchases and to support

 - business awareness

-- a full, clean driving licence if the job includes regular travel to clients' premises.
+- a full, clean driving licence - may be needed if the job includes regular travel to clients' premises.

 Experience of a customer service or sales environment will improve your chances of securing a job.
 Potential employers will be particularly impressed if you can demonstrate evidence of exceeding sales targets and the ability to build successful customer relationships in previous roles.

 Any sales experience may therefore be helpful, including working in a call centre or telemarketing role, where sales skills and the ability to meet targets are illustrated.

 Sales is one of the largest job areas in IT.
 Look for graduate programmes with major IT players as well as roles in small and medium-sized enterprises (SMEs).
 The main employers include computer manufacturers and software houses, as these need specialists to explain features of their products in non-technical terms to users and those with purchasing power.

 Computer retailers are also major employers, where work can include selling to corporate customers, offering a help desk for after-sales service and providing maintenance and support packages.